Ready to learn more?

 With so many choices out there, adding these tools can be overwhelming and expensive.
 So, use that ROI data to drill down into your true problem areas to see which tools would make for the best investment to make your attendees happy.
 For example, if your hotel room reservation block has been low for a couple years or your attendees said they didn’t like how far away the convention center was from the airport, then a venue sourcing tool may be the next best tool to explore.

 Don’t just jump on getting every tool you need at the same time, as it can be too much on your technology strategy and your budget to implement everything at once.
 Using your metrics, start with one thing that tackles your biggest pain point and work your way down.
 Choose to make your investment there and when looking for the right provider, look for a solution that can kill two (or more) birds with one stone and that can integrate well with other solutions.
 That way down the road when you decide to say, add a mobile app or registration system, you know they integrate with the software already in your ecosystem.
 This allows for an easy flow of information.

-To us, it’s not too surprising that our survey respondents said attendee satisfaction and event engagement were the top indicators for event success.
+To us, it’s not too surprising that our survey respondents said attendee satisfaction was the top indicators for event success.
 After all, it’s the successes in that area that keep attendees coming back year after year and, therefore, allows your event to grow.

 Technology and attendee satisfaction are certainly interlinked.
 At home, technology makes attendees’ lives easier and engaging and that experience should carry into learning and networking at your event.

 Overall, the biggest lesson for event planners from our survey is that it’s good to give yourself and your event a good “physical” checkup from time to time.
 Along with taking the time to diagnose your specific pain points no matter where they are in the event lifecycle, make sure you do your research to find the perfect solutions to your event’s unique needs.